javiermms/environment_app/README.md

 [WIP] We used Mocha and Chai for testing.
 As with all projects, we aim for 100% test coverage.
 To run tests for this project, type the command 'mocha' into your console from the root folder.

 ## Running
-[WIP] We have plans to deploy this application on Heroku by the end of December.
-For now, this project is hosted locally at http://localhost:3000/.
+[WIP] We have plans to deploy this application on Heroku by the end of December 2018.
+For now, this project can be accessed at http://localhost:3000/.
 To check it out, type the command 'npm start' into your console from the root folder.

 ## Notes
 For information on what we are currently working on and what we plan to work on in the future, take a look at Notes.md.